Jump to the contentJump to the footer

 Compendium of approaches to improve Water Productivity

 This compendium focusses mainly on interventions that improve the biophysical water productivity.
 While the focus is on improving water productivity, it also includes interventions that improve land productivity and the water use efficiency as they go hand in hand.
-The document can be found here.
 The interactive website can be found here.

 Standardized protocol for diagnostic analysis for water productivity variations